whilo/lambda.demos/reward.md

 ~~~

    Note: This function weakly encourages more revenue in the executing plan.
 It
-   saturates if the plan has a revenue of 1 trillion demos.
+   saturates if the plan has a revenue of 1 trillion `demos`.

 3. Reward for sustainability: Each task can be flagged as sustainable.
 The ratio
    of the volume in sustainable tasks versus all tasks is rewarded.